 Technicians, equipment and maintenance materials are strategically located at service centers throughout the Great River Energy service territory to help ensure reliable, responsive service to our members.
 Strategic locations allow technicians to respond swiftly to outages, and continually monitor and enhance the system.

 Great River Energy is a member of MISO, an independent, nonprofit organization that supports the constant availability of electricity in 15 U.S. states and Manitoba, Canada.
-MISO oversees more than 94,000 miles of interconnected high-voltage power lines and ensures the reliable transmission of more than 100,000 megawatts of energy in the Midwest, including Great River Energy’s 28 member cooperatives.
+MISO oversees more than 71,000 miles of interconnected power lines and ensures the reliable transmission of more than 175,000 megawatts of energy in the Midwest, including Great River Energy’s 28 member-owner cooperatives.
 MISO also administers one of the world’s largest energy markets, which Great River Energy can access to provide the most economical and reliable energy to our members.

 The Federal Energy Regulatory Commission establishes standards of conduct for transmission providers.

 If you are a large or small power producer and would like to connect to Great River Energy’s transmission system, you are required to follow our interconnection guidelines.